-MotoGP paddock passes are the subject of quite a frequent misunderstanding, especially among non MotoGP experts.
+The MotoGP paddock pass is the subject of quite a frequent misunderstanding, especially among non MotoGP experts.
 How can access be gained to the MotoGP paddock?
 How can MotoGP passes be obtained?
 Where can a MotoGP pass be purchased?
 Who should be addressed to have one?
 How can one be found?
+Is a paddock pass MotoGp a MotoGP pit pass as well, what is a MotoGP paddock pass price, is the Cota MotoGP paddock pass the same ad the Jerez one?
 These are some of the numerous questions we are asked by fans and lovers of the World Motorcycle Racing Championship who are eager to see their champions from a close distance.

 As the MotoGP 2022 season is about to kick off, we feel it appropriate to point out how paddock passes can be used and for which purposes.
 As this tool is basically conceived for sector operators – not for fans -, it has limitations, rules and prerogatives (read more about our MotoGP Hospitality packages).